ray-project/ray/doc/source/serve/performance.md

 If your workload exceeds this number, you might want to consider starting one HTTP server per Ray node to spread the load via the `location` field of [`http_options`](core-apis); e.g. `http_options={“location”: “EveryNode”})`.
 This configuration tells Serve to spawn one HTTP server per node.
-You should put an external load balancer in front of it.
+You should put an external load balancer in front of your Serve application to balance across multiple HTTP servers.